UfukTopalan/AdaptiveGenomics_Isophya/Methods.md

 ## Discriminant Analysis of Principal Components (DAPC)

 Discriminant Analysis of Principal Components (DAPC) is employed to identify and visualize the genetic structure of populations by maximizing the separation between pre-defined groups while retaining as much genetic variation as possible.
 This analysis helps in assessing how well individuals from different populations can be distinguished based on their genetic data.
+We will use the [adegenet](https://adegenet.r-forge.r-project.org/) package in R for this analysis.

 ### Steps for DAPC Analysis